GabeScott/standard-works-vault/General Conference/2006 April - Seek Ye the Kingdom of God.md

 When I was a young man, a mere boy of 11, I received a patriarchal blessing from a man I had never seen before and never saw thereafter.
 It is a remarkable document, a prophetic document.
 It is personal, and I will not read extensively from it.
 However, it contains this statement: “The nations of the earth shall hear thy voice and be brought to a knowledge of the truth by the wonderful testimony which thou shalt bear.”

-When I was released from my mission in England, I took a short trip on the continent.
+When I was released from my mission in England, I took a short trip on the Continent.
 I had borne my testimony in London; I did so in Berlin and again in Paris and later in Washington, D.C.
 I said to myself that I had borne my testimony in these great capitals of the world and had fulfilled that part of my blessing.

 That proved to be a mere scratching of the surface.
 Since then I have lifted my voice on every continent, in cities large and small, all up and down from north to south and east to west across this broad world—from Cape Town to Stockholm, from Moscow to Tokyo to Montreal, in every great capital of the world.
 It is all a miracle.

 Last year I asked members of the Church throughout the world to again read the Book of Mormon.
 Thousands, even hundreds of thousands, responded to that challenge.
-The Prophet Joseph said in 1841, “I told the brethren that the Book of Mormon was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book” (History of the Church, 4:461).
+The Prophet Joseph said in 1841, “I told the brethren that the Book of Mormon was the most correct of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book” (*History of the Church,* 4:461).

 Accepting the truth of this statement, I think something remarkable must have happened to the people of this Church.
 They were observed reading the Book of Mormon while riding the bus, while eating lunch, while in the doctor’s office waiting room, and in scores of other situations.
 I trust and hope that we have drawn closer to God because of the reading of this book.